EasyPost/easypost-go/README.md

 ## Documentation

-See the above example, or view the [GoDoc](https://pkg.go.dev/github.com/EasyPost/easypost-go) for more details.
+API Documentation can be found at: <https://easypost.com/docs/api>.
+Alternatively, you can view the [GoDoc](https://pkg.go.dev/github.com/EasyPost/easypost-go).

 Upgrading major versions of this project?
 Refer to the [Upgrade Guide](UPGRADE_GUIDE.md).